aliyun/terraform-provider-alicloud/website/docs/r/dfs_file_system.html.markdown

 ---
-subcategory: "Apsara File Storage for HDFS (DFS)"
+subcategory: "DFS"
 layout: "alicloud"
 page_title: "Alicloud: alicloud_dfs_file_system"
-sidebar_current: "docs-alicloud-resource-dfs-file-system"
 description: |-
   Provides a Alicloud DFS File System resource.
 ---

 # alicloud_dfs_file_system

 Provides a DFS File System resource.

-For information about DFS File System and how to use it, see [What is File System](https://www.alibabacloud.com/help/doc-detail/207144.htm).
+For information about DFS File System and how to use it, see [What is File System](https://www.alibabacloud.com/help/en/aibaba-cloud-storage-services/latest/apsara-file-storage-for-hdfs).

 -> **NOTE:** Available since v1.140.0.